-> Most recently Aimée worked as a production designer and story developer on Laka – a multi-platform feature film, audiovisual installation and VR project travelling to contemporary arts centres and festivals around the world.
+Aimée worked as a production designer and story developer on Laka (2018) – a multi-platform feature film, audiovisual installation and VR project that travelled to contemporary arts centres and festivals around the world.

-> Aimée was Artistic Director of Ashfield Youth Theatre 2011-2013 and has run drama programs, workshops and performances with Beyond the Square (Riverside Theatres), Australian Theatre For Young People, Powerhouse Youth Theatre, Bankstown Youth Development Service, CuriousWorks and many others.
+Aimée has acted in various theatre productions, short and feature films.
+She was Artistic Director of Ashfield Youth Theatre 2011-2013 and has run drama programs, workshops and performances with Beyond the Square (Riverside Theatres), Australian Theatre For Young People, Powerhouse Youth Theatre, Bankstown Youth Development Service, CuriousWorks and many others.

-> “It began with a lone voice.
+“It began with a lone voice.
 Aimée Falzon, seated at her keyboard, gradually looped her voice into an impressive one-woman symphony….
 The musicians did not just play the score, but performed it.
 Aimée Falzon in particular, though small and demure, showed great power with her vocals, and sang with fervour.. this turned what could have been just a film-screening into something more intimate and special.”

 – Scott Wallace, Sydney Scoop, Rizzy’s 18th Birthday Party, October 2014, CarriageWorks